Assessment process for Australia-Korea Foundation grants

 The Board of the Australia-Korea Foundation will assess each application.
-Board members are listed on the Australia-Korea Foundation website.
 Board members are treated as Commonwealth officials due to their role in the assessment process in accordance with Part 1, section 2.8 of the CGRGs and the Public Governance, Performance and Accountability Act.

 The Australia-Korea Foundation Secretariat, within the Department of Foreign Affairs and Trade, will provide information and advice to the Board to assist its determination of policy and its assessment of grant applications.

-The Board may seek additional input from relevant Australian missions overseas about you or your application.
+The Board may seek additional input from relevant Australian missions overseas.
 They may also seek additional information from other Commonwealth agencies, even if the sources are not nominated by you as referees.
 The Board may also consider information about you or your application that is available through the normal course of business.

 If the selection process identifies unintentional errors in your application, you may be contacted to correct or explain the information.

 While an application may meet the assessment criteria, a grant is not guaranteed